Long Turkish War

-In the series of Ottoman wars in Europe it was the major test of force between the Ottoman–Venetian War (1570–73) and the Cretan War (1645–69).
-The next of the major Ottoman-Habsburg wars was the Austro-Turkish War of 1663–1664.
-Overall, the conflict consisted in a large number of costly battles and sieges, but with little gain for either side.
+In the series of Ottoman wars in Europe, it was the major test of force in the time period between the Ottoman–Venetian War (1570–1573) and the Cretan War (1645–1669).
+The next of the major Ottoman–Habsburg wars was that of 1663–1664.
+Though the conflict featured a large number of costly battles and sieges, it produced little gain for either side.

 Overview

-The major participants of the war were the Habsburg Monarchy, the Principality of Transylvania, Wallachia, and Moldavia opposing the Ottoman Empire.
+The major participants of the war were the Habsburg monarchy, the Principality of Transylvania, Wallachia, and Moldavia opposing the Ottoman Empire.
 Ferrara, Tuscany, Mantua, and the Papal State were also involved to a lesser extent.

 War funding

-The Turkenkriege rallied larger than usual support behind the Holy Roman Emperor.
-The Reichstag convened in 1594 and voted a substantial tax grant, renewing this four years later and again in 1603.
+The Ottoman invasion rallied larger than usual support behind the Holy Roman Emperor, though still nowhere near representing the Empire's full strength and far from what Rudolf II had hoped for when he had petitioned the Reichstag.
+The Reichstag convened in 1594, declared a legal state of Türkenkriege, and voted a substantial tax grant, renewing this four years later and again in 1603.
 Some 20 million florins were promised and at least four-fifths actually reached the imperial treasury.
-A further 7 to 8 million florins were paid when Rudolf appealed to the Circle assemblies as well, giving a total of 23 to 28 million florins yielded by the minor German princes.
+A further 7 to 8 million florins were paid when Rudolf appealed to the Circle assemblies as well, giving a total of roughly 23 million florins yielded by the minor German princes.
 The Habsburg monarchy itself raised around 20 million florins.
-Another 7.1 million flowed in from Italy, including both Imperial Italy and Papal and Spanish territories outside of the Emperor's formal rule, as well as from Spain itself.Wilson, Peter H. (2009).
-"Europe's Tragedy: A History of the Thirty Years War."
-Allen Lane.
-Page 98.
+Another 7.1 million flowed in from Italy, including both Imperial Italy and Papal and Spanish territories in Central and Southern Italy, respectively, as well as from Spain itself (including funds drawn from its territories inside the Empire).
+Thus the Austrian Habsburgs covered 40% of the imperial war effort, other imperial states covered around 50%, and around 10% came from outside the Empire (the Papal States and Castile).
+The imperial contributions were vital as the Ottoman sultan ruled a population over three times larger than that held by the Austrian Habsburg monarchy alone.

 Prelude

 Skirmishes along the Habsburg–Ottoman border intensified from 1591.
-In 1592, the fort of Bihać fell to the Ottomans following the siege of Bihać (1592).
+In 1592, the Croatian fort of Bihać fell to the Ottomans following the siege of Bihać.